SystemsApproach/security/intro.rst

 only a way to add optional information to the packet header, and so these capabilities also made their way into IPv4.
 These extensions became known collectively as IPSEC (IP security) and are described in several dozen RFCs.
-We will discuss them in a later chapter.
+We discuss them in a later chapter.

-It is worth noting that, even if IPSEC had existed in 1988, it would probably have had minimal impact on the spread of the Morris Worm, because the worm spread among hosts that were *supposed* to connect to each other (e.g., to exchange email using the sendmail program).
+It is worth noting that, even if IPSEC had existed in 1988, it would probably have had minimal impact on the spread of the Morris Worm.
+This is because the worm spread among hosts that were *supposed* to connect to each other (e.g., to exchange email using the sendmail program).
 Encrypting and authenticating traffic between hosts doesn't prevent the spread of malware